brittdogg/mlbc-lookup/README.md

 Market data comes from cryptoslam.io, we just show it to you on the same page :)

+2019-07-09: Fixed player stats following CryptoSlam URL pattern update.
-Updated 2019-06-10: Player stats direct from the MLB API are now shown on the lookup panel.
+2019-06-10: Player stats direct from the MLB API are now shown on the lookup panel.